pranjalkoshti/react-customizable-countdown/README.md

 );
 ```

-Applying custom styles for labels, counter or timer component itself
+For applying custom styles for labels, counter or timer component itself

 ```
 import React from 'react';